 - Spider Veins: The appearance of the veins surrounding the chest and upper arms is one of the more unusual early pregnancy symptoms.
 This symptom can be distressing, especially if the veins are prominent.
 However, doctors suggest there is no reason to worry about the spider veins, as they simply result from an increased blood flow to the body and will disappear post-birth.

 - Nasal Congestion: Up to 30 percent of pregnant women have congestion during pregnancy.
 Often, it is worse during the night.
 This condition even has a name: rhinitis of pregnancy.

 - Metallic Taste: You may feel a metallic taste during pregnancy.
 Metallic tastes are considered one of the unusual early pregnancy symptoms and are caused due to hormonal changes in your body.

 - Flatulence: Flatulence may be one of the more embarrassing signs of being pregnant.
-To avoid this symptom, exercise regularly, avoid gassy foods, drink lots of water, and it does not subside, consider going to a nutritionalist.
+To avoid this symptom, exercise regularly, avoid gassy foods, drink lots of water, and if it does not subside, consider going to the doctor.

-- Production of Excessive Saliva: Many expecting mothers feel excess of saliva in their mouth.
+- Production of Excessive Saliva: Many expecting mothers experience excessive saliva.

 - Cramping in legs: Leg pain at night is a common symptom of pregnancy.
 It is most common during the second half of pregnancy.
 Some women find that a magnesium supplement and their pre-natal vitamins ease this symptom.